microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 // Put this in a dxil constants header. namespace dxil {

-// This enum is _exactly_ the DXIL constants. enum class ComponentType : uint32_t {
+// This enum must _exactly_ match the DXIL constants. enum class ComponentType : uint32_t {
   Invalid = 0,
   I1 = 1,